 2. Bookboon

 Bookboon has an entire section dedicated to providing free college textbooks for students.
-Don’t let the pricing page confuse you!
-They offer a free 30-day trial, but after that, they say you need to get a monthly subscription.
+Don’t let the pricing page confuse you.
+They offer a free 30-day trial, but after that, monthly subscriptions range from $5.99 to $8.99 per month.
 However, when you go to sign up, you can select a “student” option that’s free forever.

 Here’s the catch.
 You can get everything for free, but these books are written exclusively for Bookboon by college professors from the best universities in the world.
 So you’re not going to search for the exact college textbook you need and find it here.
 Instead, if you need, let’s say, an introduction to chemistry, you would search for something like “introduction to chemistry” and choose from their options.